Breakfast: Bluegrass Grill

 Activity: While you’re in the neighborhood, check out the surrounding shops.
 Upscale clothing, home and shoe shops are a short walk away at 2 Northshore and scads of art galleries and boutiques line Frazier Avenue.
 If shopping isn’t your thing, check out one of Chattanooga’s unique city tours such as the Double Decker bus, a walking tour or the Chattanooga Ducks.

-Or if you are a true foodie and desire to hone your cooking skills, try a cooking class at Chattanooga’s only Cooking Classroom.
+Dinner: If you are a true foodie and desire to hone your cooking skills, try a cooking class at Chattanooga’s only Cooking Classroom.
 The Sweet and Savory Classroom owned by Chef’s Jeff and Heather Pennypacker is located on Chattanooga’s vibrant South Side.
 We kid around and say that you need to “Wear your work boots and bring your appetite,” because our classroom is a real “hands-on” experience.
 Sure, it’s nice watching a demonstration but it’s way more fun to be part of the action.
 We love to teach.
 In our classes expect to get dirty and go home full with a new set of culinary skills.
 We have a full schedule of classes all year long.

 Breakfast: Longhorn Restaurant